 Four Keys to Leading by Example

-On the contrary, leading by example requires intentional thought and effort.
+On the contrary, becoming the father you want to be requires intentional thought and effort.
 You have to think about what you’re doing and why you’re doing it.
 Like so many other things in life, embracing the best ways to lead by example means making an investment—in yourself and in the lives of those you lead.

-Here are four basic elements to leading by example.
+Below are four basic elements that will help you lead by example.
 If you’re not sure where to start, these principles can provide a foundation for your new leadership project.
 They will help you become a better leader because they will help you set an example worth following.

 In the movie The Forge, a young man being raised in a single-parent home meets up with an established Christian businessman.
 Over the course of the movie, the businessman’s positive example leads to a spiritual and relational transition in the young man’s life.
 That’s the power of a solid mentor, and it’s lived out in so many situations every day by men who lead by example.